McBride-Ryan/Portfolio/README.md

 # Ryan McBride's Portfolio

 ### Description
 Welcome to my page!
-I started out as a self taught programmer and underwent Bootcamp with MITxPRO.
+I started out as a self taught programmer and went Bootcamp at MITxPRO.

 ### Usage
 There is no need to install anything.
 It is a simple site that should take you through the different features it has to offer!